EU lawmakers back gas, nuclear energy as sustainable

-BRUSSELS (AP) — European lawmakers will decide Wednesday whether fossil gas and nuclear energies can be included in the EU’s list of sustainable activities, in a cliff-edge vote targeting climate change but heavily influenced by the war in Ukraine.
+BRUSSELS (AP) — European Union lawmakers voted Wednesday to include natural gas and nuclear in the bloc's list of sustainable activities, backing a controversial proposal from the EU's executive arm that has been drawing fierce criticism from environment groups and will likely trigger legal challenges.

+As the EU wants to set the best global standards in the fight against climate change, the decision could tarnish the bloc's image and question the region's commitment to reaching climate neutrality by 2050.

-The executive Commission of the 27-nation bloc wants nuclear energy and natural gas in its green finance plans for building a climate-friendly future, believing that will speed the phasing-out of more polluting fuels like oil and coal.
+The European Commission earlier this year made the proposal as part of its plans for building a climate-friendly future, dividing member countries and drawing outcry from environmentalists as “greenwashing.”

-But this has divided the 27 member countries and even the parliament's political groups, while environmentalists claim it amounts to “greenwashing.”

-Protests that had started on Tuesday continued Wednesday outside the EU legislature in Strasbourg, France, as lawmakers debated the issue.
-A vote was planned around midday (1000GMT).
-Two parliamentary committees objected to the measure last month, but legislators said Wednesday's vote was too close to call.

-If an absolute majority — or 353 — of the EU lawmakers vote against the Commission's regulation on the so-called taxonomy, it will need to be withdrawn or amended.

-The green labeling system from the European Commission, the EU’s executive arm, defines what qualifies as an investment in sustainable energy.
-Under certain conditions, gas and nuclear energy could be part of the mix, making it easier for private investors to inject money into both.
+The green labeling system from the European Commission defines what qualifies as an investment in sustainable energy.
+Under certain conditions, gas and nuclear energy will now be part of the mix, making it easier for private investors to inject money into both.

+With the EU aiming to reach climate neutrality by 2050 and to cut greenhouse gas emissions by at least 55% by 2030, the commission says the classification system is crucial to direct investments into sustainable energy.
+It estimates that about 350 billion euros of investment per year will be needed to meet the 2030 targets.

+Introducing gas an nuclear in the equation has divided the 27 member countries amid Russia’s war in Ukraine, and even the parliament's political groups.

+Luxembourg’s energy minister, Claude Turmes, said he deeply regretted the European Parliament’s failure to bloc the commission's plan, adding that his country together with Austria would move ahead with legal efforts to block the labeling of nuclear and gas as sustainable.

+Protests that had started on Tuesday continued Wednesday outside the EU legislature as lawmakers debated the issue.

+Environmentalists warned the vote could set a precedent for lawmakers elsewhere to label polluting forms of energy as sustainable.

+“We have now officially validated greenwashing by law,” said Tsvetelina Kuzmanova of the campaign group E3G.

+“The process and the decision have been entirely political, not scientific, to only benefit a small number of member states,” she said.
+“This would not stand a chance in court and will only create more uncertainty for financial markets and jeopardize EU’s climate ambition.”

+The youth activist group Fridays for Future said billions of euros could be pumped into gas infrastructure and nuclear power plants as a result of the decision, diverting much-needed funds from renewable alternatives.

-One argument for rejecting the proposal is that it would boost Russian gas sales at a time when it is invading neighboring Ukraine, but the Commission said it had received a letter from the Ukrainian government backing its stance.
+One argument for rejecting the proposal is that it will boost Russian gas sales at a time when it is invading neighboring Ukraine, but the European Commission said it had received a letter from the Ukrainian government backing its stance.

 European Commissioner Mairead McGuinness quoted from the letter from Ukraine's energy minister Tuesday: “I strongly believe that the inclusion of gas and nuclear in the taxonomy is an important element of the energy security in Europe, especially with a view to replacing Russian gas."